LukeIngram/CS-486-Final-Project/README.md

 ### **WGAN-GP**

 The researchers use Wasserstien GANS to create a smoother manifold, making projection onto the generator's range easier.
 While other architectures and loss combinations (ex.
-StyleGAN) result in better quality images, Projections onto those manifolds is a much more compute-intensive process.
+StyleGAN) result in better quality images, projections onto those manifolds is a much more compute-intensive process.

 Sample Generator output (No latent vector refinement):